api3dao/old-api3-docs/docs/airnode/v0.4/README.md

 is served by an oracle that is operated by the owner of an API  instead of a third party.

-This doc discusses the benefits of using first-party oracles, the reasons why it is not feasible for API providers to operate their own oracles with the solutions that are currently available, and how to solve this problem with Airnode.
+This document discusses the benefits of using first-party oracles, the reasons why it is not feasible for API providers to operate their own oracles with the solutions that are currently available, and how to solve this problem with Airnode.